tearust/t-rust/obsidian/Oct2022_Seperate_TApps/harberger_auction_tapp.md

 TApp login is simplified, without the auth that required by [[special_approval]].

 # Deposit
-End user will need to use TAppStore TApps tab , the  [[deposit_to_tapp]]  feature to add deposit.
+End user will need to use TAppStore TApps tab , the  [[approve_allowance_to_tapp]]  feature to add deposit.
 Maintainer need to pay deposit before he can pay anything in the maintainer tapp.

 For easier first-time-user ramp up, we are considering the [[special_approval#time_based_approval|time based approval]]

 # Refund
-User has [[refund_to_tappstore]] feature in the [[#Account component]].
+User has [[refund]] feature in the [[#Account component]].
 User can reduce or refund in full.
 Refund is sending this user deposit in this tapp (seat_auction_tapp) deposit back to the same user's TAppStore account.

 Refund can only be done within the TApp, not TAppStore.